2b Fledex: How to define LEDs

 |> Leds.light(255)

-As can be seen by calling the light
+As can be seen, every time we call the light

 function we move an index